luke-lite/luke-lite.github.io/_posts/2022-01-23-solving-for-primes-in-python.md

 5 is prime: True
 ```

 It works, but how can we improve it?
 One way would be to increase the speed.
 For small numbers the computing time is negligible, but for larger numbers, the function is dividing x by every smaller integer.
 Another way to put this is that `x` is divided `x-2` times.
 This means if `x=100`, then the function is performing division 98 times.
 Can this be reduced?
-Yes!
+Absolutely.

 To think about how we can reduce the number of calculations, let's use `x=16` as an example.
 To find if it is a prime, we are currently dividing 16 by each number from 2-15.
 Since 16 is not a prime, we know that at least one combination of whole numbers can be multiplied to equal 16, but what are the combinations?
 Let's check each possibility by hand: